EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/user-interface.md

 'Clusters' menu:

 * One option for each back-end to which you have access.
-Selecting an option optns up an SSH session to the back-end.
+Selecting an option open a new browser tab with an SSH session to the back-end.

 'My Interactive Sessions (overlaid squares icon)' opens [My Interactive Sessions](#my-interactive-sessions).